N Scale LogoProduct Line: Bluford Shops

 Bluford Shops is proud to announce for the first time in any scale, 52’6” 15-panel DENTED Mill Gondolas.
 That’s right, these N scale models are factory dented!
 These ready-to-run cars will feature:

-• diecast floors for superior tracking
+• Diecast floors for superior tracking

-• plastic sides, ends, draft gear, body bolsters and additional brake gear.
+• Plastic sides, ends, draft gear, body bolsters and additional brake gear.

-• cars come standard with our metal wheels and magnetically operating knuckle couplers.
+• Cars come standard with our metal wheels and magnetically operating knuckle couplers.

 • Variations include Dreadnaught or PS style fixed ends with Ajax end mounted brake housing and two styles of brake wheels

-• drop ends from Dreadnaught or PS (or the identical Carbuilder’s ends) with end mounted lever action hand brakes or side mounted brake wheels as appropriate for each road name.
+• Drop ends from Dreadnaught or PS (or the identical Carbuilder’s ends) with end mounted lever action hand brakes or side mounted brake wheels as appropriate for each road name.

 • Minimum Radius: 11”.

-Chicago Burlington & Quincy
+Chicago Burlington & Quincy Detroit Toledo & Ironton Pittsburgh & Lake Erie

 Erie Lackawanna inherited these mill gons from Erie Railroad who had pioneered the design in cooperation with Greenville Steel Car in 1940.
 Under EL ownership, this batch maintained their Dreadnaught drop ends and lever action hand brakes.
 We present them in this run as they appeared in the last few years of Erie Lackawanna operations and the first several years of Conrail.
+Erie was the first railroad to adopt this design of mill gondola, developing it in cooperation with Greenville Steel Car in 1940.
+Ironically, this 800 car batch came not from Greenville but from Bethlehem over the winter of 1946-1947.
+Like Erie’s earlier batches, these came with Dreadnaught drop ends and lever action hand brakes.
+Penn Central inherited this fleet of mill gondolas from New York Central.
+While PC replaced the ends of many of their older mill gons, this particular group retained their drop ends and lever hand brakes.
+Cars in this paint scheme survived well into the Conrail

 Great Northern took delivery of 200 of these gondolas from Pullman Standard in 1957 in the vermilion paint scheme.
 Although they used the Pullman’s fixed ends, GN opted for the ribs used on the original Greenville-Erie design.
 They also used the Ajax 3059 brake wheel instead of the usual IP80 design.
 These details are reproduced on this run.
+Louisville & Nashville inherited this fleet of gondolas in the split of the Chicago & Eastern Illinois between L&N and Missouri Pacific.
+Since the portion of the line going to MP would continue to be known as Chicago & Eastern Illinois, Louisville & Nashville quickly repainted most of their portion of the C&EI freight car fleet.
+These cars had fixed Dreadnaught ends and Ajax IP80 brakewheels.
+Maine Central was not a railroad one would identify with the steel industry but they did have enough gon-appropriate loads such as scrap, poles, gravel and the like to warrant acquiring this group of cars.
+These cars have fixed Dreadnaught ends and Ajax IP80 brake

 Greenville built several batches of these mill gons for Nickel Plate Road over the years with details varying from batch to batch.
 This group outshopped in 1949 had Carbuilders drop ends and side-mounted Ajax 3059 brake wheels.
 The fleet was passed to Norfolk & Western with their 1964 merger.

 Missouri-Kansas-Texas took delivery of this group of mill gons from Greenville in 1967 as part of President John W. Barriger’s effort to update Katy’s freight car fleet.
 The gons, including their roller bearing trucks, were painted Barriger Red (formerly known as Deramus Red) and equipped with fixed Dreadnaught ends and the familiar combination of Ajax brake housing and IP80 brakewheels.
+Many think of the Elgin Joliet & Eastern as a terminal road hosting transfer runs between Chicago’s myriad of Class One roads.
+In fact, the lion’s share of EJ&E business came from the huge US Steel complex on the eastern end of the line.
+In fact USS owned EJ&E for most of its history.
+Like the B&LE and AA cars, this EJ&E fleet also had their drop ends welded shut with the new brake housings bolted to the B-end.

+Pittsburgh & Lake Erie took delivery of this batch of gons in 1946.
+P&LE had been a subsidiary of New York Central for many years but following the financial collapse of NYC successor Penn Central, P&LE, which was still profitable, began to distance themselves from PC including removing the “mating worms” PC logos.
+P&LE would remain nominally independent until 1993 when they acquired by CSX.
+This paint scheme represents this period of independence.
 When Norfolk & Western acquired the Nickel Plate Road through merger in 1964, a considerable fleet of mill gondolas came with them.
 N&W had already adopted the “Hamburger” N&W logo and began applying them to the NKP gon fleet as they came due for repainting and renumbering.
 During this period, only gondolas received this wonky version of the NORFOLK AND WESTERN billboard lettering (note the strange R’s, K and S.) This group of gons had fixed Carbuilders ends with Ajax brake housings and IP80 brakewheels.
+This second version of Conrail cars follows later painting standards.
+The placement of the road number and dimensional data is different.
+An updated (in 1983) version of the consolidated stencil has been applied and the Conrail logo is larger and has the CONRAIL above the logo.
+The trucks are now black and this group uses PS style fixed ends to replace the original drop ends.

+Frisco received this batch of gons from Pullman Standard in 1953 in this boxcar red scheme.
+They had PS style drop ends and lever action brakes, With Birmingham (the Pittsburgh of The South) on the Frisco system map, steel and related commodities were important sources of traffic.
+Many of these cars served well past the merger with Burlington Northern.
 Western Pacific greatly increased their steel business during the Second World War when large steel mills opened on the east end of the railroad in Utah.
 This particular batch of mill gons was built by Greenville in 1949 equipped with Dreadnaught drop ends and Ajax 3059 side mounted brakewheels.
 About 50 of these cars were still in revenue service at the time of the merger with Union Pacific.
+Chesapeake & Ohio obtained this group of mill gons when they acquired Pere Marquette in 1947.
+After a decade of C&O service, they began to receive this paint scheme with its distinctive stripes.
+The car’s Dreadnaught drop ends were retained along with their lever style hand brakes.

 Road Name Road # Image MSRP Our $ Part #

-FIRST RELEASE ANNOUNCED MAY, 2024
+FIRST RELEASE ANNOUNCED MAY, 2025

 Conrail